About

 Melanie Zurba’s (she/her) work aims to dismantle the false dichotomy between people and nature and explores the relationship between humans with the more-than-human world.
 She is an artist, curator, and researcher, originally from Winnipeg/Treaty 1 territory, now living and working in Kjipuktuk/Halifax (Canada).
 Her primary artistic mediums are sculpture with clay and found materials and painting with watercolour/gouache.

 Melanie’s artistic, academic and curatorial practices connect to environmental themes and community wellbeing.
-As an academic (Associate Professor), Melanie works with communities on projects focused on human wellbeing, connection to nature, and environmental governance through her Community-Engaged CoLab at Dalhousie University.
+As an academic (Associate Professor), Melanie works with communities and community-based organizations on projects focused on human wellbeing, connection to nature, and environmental governance through her Community-Engaged CoLab at Dalhousie University.
 Her research methodologies include participatory arts-based approaches.
 She also contributes to art-environment discourse through reviews and essays for art exhibitions.
 Melanie’s most recent curatorial contribution (with Erica Mendritzki) was Worried Earth: Eco-Anxiety and Entangled Grief, which was shown at The University of Winnipeg Gallery 1C03 (2022) and the Anna Leonowens Port Loggia Gallery (2023), and the Art Gallery of Grande Prairie (2024/2025).

 MELANIE ZURBA’S COMMUNITY-ENGAGED COLAB AT DALHOUSIE UNIVERSITY